thamugadi/call-cc-krivine/README.md

 A Krivine machine for the call-by-name reduction of lambda calculus (with call/cc) expressions in Haskell.

-Usage: (note: only use parentheses to apply a term to a term.)
+Examples: (note: only use parentheses to apply a term to a term.)

 ```hs
 runghc Main.hs "(call/cc \f.(f 10))"
 ```
-Output example:
 ```
 (call/cc λf.(f 10)) *** []
 λf.(f 10) *** [continuation []]